vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/10-how-to-create-pull-request-in-github.md

 Now pull request is created and it is in `open` state

-If you need some more changes in that file, you can add those as a command, so that devlopers will be notified and they will fix and push the new changes to `feature` branch and it will reflect in the same Pull request.
+If you need some more changes in that file, you can add those as a comment, so that devlopers will be notified and they will fix and push the new changes to `feature` branch and it will reflect in the same Pull request.

 Click on `Merge pull request` --> `Confirm merge`